jhpyle/docassemble/_docs/errors.md

 If your interview is showing a screen that it shouldn't, try opening the "Source" tab.
 This will provide you with a report about how **docassemble** reached the screen it is showing.
 (You may need to scroll down to see the report.)
 At the bottom of the page is a link called "Show variables and values."
 If you click this, a browser tab will open and you will see a [JSON] representation of the variables that had been defined before the error occurred.
 (If your interview generated an error on the very first screen, however, the variables will not be available.)
 The location of this screen is simply `/vars`.

 A common debugging technique is to print messages at various points in your code.
 You can use the [`log()`] function to do this.
 The messages will be available in the file called `docassemble.log` in the "Logs" interface from the main menu.
-If your interview is not generating [Python] exceptions, you can log the messages to the browser console or to the screen.
+You can also use [`log()`] to log the messages to the browser console or to the screen.

 # Errors in docx templates